Awards

 Thomas Shapcott Poetry Prize

-Named in honour of a distinguished Queensland poet, the Arts Queensland Thomas Shapcott Poetry Prize for an Unpublished Manuscript is committed to encouraging emerging Queensland poets.
-Now in its 18th year, this prestigious prize for an unpublished poetry manuscript comes with total prize money of $2,000 and a publishing contract with UQP.
+Named in honour of the distinguished Queensland poet, the Arts Queensland Thomas Shapcott Poetry Prize for an Unpublished Manuscript is committed to discovering emerging poets across the State.
+Founded in 2003, this prestigious award has total prize money of $5,000 plus editorial development and publication with UQP.

 Winners of the Thomas Shapcott Poetry Prize